Task Management for ADHD: Systems Built for How Your Brain Works

 What is the best task management system for ADHD?

 Match by primary challenge: if forgetting tasks is the main problem, start with adapted GTD for its capture-and-externalize approach.
 If lacking visible progress is the issue, try Kanban with a strict work-in-progress limit of two.
 If sustained focus is the barrier, try shortened Pomodoro intervals of 15-20 minutes with movement breaks.
-Most ADHD adults benefit from rotating between two or three systems every few weeks to counteract novelty decay [8].
+Most ADHD adults benefit from rotating between two or three systems every few weeks to counteract the cue-value decay that causes any single system to stop working.

 Why is task management so hard with ADHD?